Sharanya-create/100-days-of-code/log.md

 **Today's Progress**: learnt to code to make cakephp-mysql connection and wrote a code implementing topological sorting.

-**Thoughts**: topological sorting is a widely known concept in sorting and as data structures, algorithms, problem solving techniques are important, I decided to implement a solution to topological sorting that follows decrease and conquer technique.
+**Thoughts**: topological sorting is a widely known concept in sorting and as data structures, algorithms, problem solving techniques are very important, I decided to implement a solution to topological sorting that follows decrease and conquer technique.
 By using structures and arrays as data structure.

-**Link(s) to work**:
+**Link(s) to work**: https://github.com/Sharanya-create/100-days-of-code/blob/master/toposorting.cpp